Tomorrow brings the first day of Spring, so today I bring a short story about the season of new beginnings.

 Navy blues, deep purples, and the dullest greys were the only colours that were able to penetrate the omnipotent darkness.
 Even the trees resembled the colour of the moody sky, but when the frost clung to its concrete bark, she pretended they were made from the finest silver.

 Life struggled to survive in her world and she rarely crossed paths with other humans.
-She was lucky enough to be gifted life, but she never truly felt alive.
+She was lucky enough to be gifted life, but she never felt alive.
 The cold and violent weather meant that the few who inhabited the darkness scarcely left their homes.

 In a sad, undiscovered world, the only comfort she found was within her imagination.
 She tried to picture places where freezing winds didn‘t carry ghosts in their gale, or where the sky wasn’t in a constant state of pure darkness.